dwbelliston/imtag-serverless/BLOG.md

 You have heard of serverless, no doubt.
 Many companies are starting to build serverless applications and explore the different use cases for them.
 The serverless future is exciting to say the least, and with more people joining the community we can see the reason for the buzz, it is fitting nicely into the world of cloud computing where we dont want to fuss with managing infrastructure and just want to focus on source code that gives our businesses an edge.

----

-- reason for blog (why)

 The reason for this blog is to walk through a few developer tools you should use when starting to develop a serverless api.
 You can find alot of resources about serverless and what it is and why you would want to use it.
 Once you have decided you want to start building a serverless api, then this blog post can be handy.
 Certainly, there are other blog posts like this one as well.
 This is not an exhaustive tutorial, but should get you moving in the right direction and help you navigate a few setup issues I had when starting.

-- backdrop to problem
+---

+## The Story

+### The Serverless App to Build

 In an ideal world you are given some requirements for your application.
 Lets start there.
 Your design team has handed you some specs for a new web application they want for their machine learning team.
 After review, you create a list of the backend work that will need to be done to provide an api to service the webpage that the frontend team will be building.
 You identify the following requirements: